"Proof" that all inventions about the uses of fire were made in a very short time.

 - 200 K people,

-from various early human species, with relatively small brains and limited creativity,
+from various early human species, and maybe some of them having relatively small brains and limited creativity,

 - ... and using fire daily during 10 KY